-Campus Counterspaces: Black and Latinx Students’ Search for Community at Historically White Universities (NEW in 2020)
+Campus Counterspaces: Black and Latinx Students’ Search for Community at Historically White Universities (2020)

 Micere Keels (Comparative Human Development)

 In this book, Micere Keels responds to the flood of news coverage skeptical of minority students’ “imagined” campus microaggression and sets out to provide a detailed account of how racial-ethnic identity structures Black and Latinx students’ college transition experiences.
 Tracking a cohort of more than five hundred Black and Latinx students since they enrolled at five historically white colleges and universities in the fall of 2013 Campus Counterspaces finds that these students were not asking to be protected from new ideas.
 Instead, they relished exposure to new ideas, wanted to be intellectually challenged, and wanted to grow.
 In this critique of how universities have responded to the challenges these students face, Keels offers a way forward that goes beyond making diversity statements to taking diversity actions.

 Eve Ewing (Crown Family School of Social Work, Policy, and Practice)